About

 Conducted analysis of single-cell and immunomics datasets, built and optimized analysis pipelines, developed bioinformatics tools, and facilitated collaborative projects across multidisciplinary teams.

 We applied sea-ATI to seven plant tissues to survey their active cistrome and generated 41 motif models, including 15 new models representing previously unidentified cis-regulatory vocabularies.
 ATAC-seq and RNA-seq analyses confirmed the functionality of these elements.
 Comparing WRKY CREs between sea-ATI and DAP-seq libraries revealed thermodynamic and genetic drift effects on evolution.
-Sea-ATI can identify both positive and negative regulatory cis-elements, providing insights into the functional non-coding genome of plants.
+Sea-ATI can identify both positive and negative regulatory cis-elements, providing insights into the functional non-coding genome of plants (published in Nucleic Acids Research).

-ATAC-seq, DNase-seq, Sea-ATI and other technologies were used to find non-coding functional sites and develop high-quality germplasm resources for forage.
+ATAC-seq, DNase-seq, Sea-ATI and other technologies were used to find non-coding functional sites and develop high-quality germplasm resources for forage (published in iMeta).

 Leveraged E. coli CL high-expression system to produce influenza HA antigen and implemented a streamlined one-step purification, enhancing yield and workflow efficiency.